Warriors (2009 TV series)

-Warriors is a documentary series that airs on The History Channel in the United States.
-The show was hosted by Terry Schappert, a sergeant in the United States Army Special Forces.
-The show focused on historical warrior cultures, major battles, and military leaders.
+Warriors is an American documentary series that aired on the History Channel in the United States.
+The show is hosted by Terry Schappert, a sergeant in the United States Army Special Forces.
+The show focuses on historical warrior cultures, major battles, and military leaders.

 Format

 Each episode focuses on Schappert immersing himself in a different warrior group.
 He talks with historians and weapons experts, samples the armor and equipment, and practices with their weaponry, all in order to learn each group's techniques and frame of mind.
 Each episode usually displayed a reenactment of a major "signature battle" of the warrior culture being presented.